 Henriette Desportes was a French girl, born illegitimately in 1813.
-By 1840 she had been educated at French boarding schools, developed a talent for art and travelled to Britain where she worked as a governess before returning to France.
+By 1840 she had been educated at French boarding schools, developed a talent for art and traveled to Britain where she worked as a governess before returning to France.

 At age 27, in 1841, she found work with the family of a French duke, Charles Laure Hugues Théobald.
 Her job was to be nanny to the duke’s children.
 But the duke’s wife, Françoise Altarice Rosalba Sebastiani, thought more was going on.

 Fanny and Theo had nine children.
-They ran through a string of nannies until Henriette arrived.
+They ran through a string of nannies until Henriette Desportes arrived.
 She would last six years at the job.
 But Fanny accused her of alienating the children from their mother.
 What’s worse, she believed Theo and Henriette were having an affair.

-Duke Theo and Duchess Fanny had travelled to their Paris home.
-On this morning, the staff awoke to sounds of a struggle and they discovered Fanny dead.
-The logical suspect was her husband.
-Fanny had been stabbed and bludgeoned.
+Duke Theo and Duchess Fanny had traveled to their Paris home.
+On that morning, the servants awoke to sounds of a struggle, and they discovered Fanny dead.
+Someone had stabbed and bludgeoned her.
+The logical suspect: her husband.
 The duke was in the house, armed with a pistol.

 Henry Martyn Field was nine years younger than Henriette.
 He came from an accomplished family of four brothers, all of whom would distinguish themselves in law or business.
-Henry was a writer and editor, as well as a respected minister.
+Henry was also a writer and editor, as well as a respected minister.

 Henry and Henriette married in 1851.
 They divided their time between New York and East Springfield and Stockbridge, Mass.
 By all accounts they had a happy marriage and a respected place in society.

 Henry remarried following Henriette’s death in 1875.
 And the story of Henriette’s harrowing Paris life might have faded into history, but for Henry’s great niece, Rachel Field.

 Rachel was a writer.
 She wrote successful children’s books and plays, as well as adult fiction.
-She loved New England, and her first novel, Time Out of Mind, told the story of a Maine village that was wrestling with decline as the age of sail gave way to modern shipping.
+She loved New England, and her first novel, Time Out of Mind, told the story of a Maine village wrestling with decline as the age of sail gave way to modern shipping.